ppfeufer/adguard-filter-list/README.md

 ## Last words

-You are free to use this list, but I can give you no guarantee for it, since none of the lists combined here is managed by me.
+You are free to use this list, but I can give you no guarantee for it since none of the lists combined here is managed by me.

 If you want to create your own combined list, feel free to fork this repository and change the shell script I included to start your own voyage.